 For key issue#7 "Charging for PC5", it is concluded that:

-- the PCF is used to provision the UE on the PC5 usage reporting configuration, reusing the provisioning procedures defined in clause 6.2.2 of TS 23.287 [5].
+- The PCF is used to provision the UE on the PC5 usage reporting configuration, reusing the provisioning procedures defined in clause 6.2.2 of TS 23.287 [5].

+- The 5G DDNMF is used for ProSe Direct Discovery charging support, and may interact with CHF or CEF which will be specified by SA5.

+- The 5G DDNMF is used for ProSe Direct Communication and Public Safety Direct Discovery charging support by receiving PC5 usage reporting from the UE via PC3ch reference point, and may interact with CHF or CEF which will be specified by SA5.

 >>>>End Changes<<<<